 After many international and national moves, I now live in a leafy suburb of northern Virginia, near Washington, D.C.

-Back in the 1960s, I was born in New Zealand, where I have my first memories.
-My parents took a trip along snowy roads in the South Island with a baby brother wrapped in swaddling.
+I was born in New Zealand, where I have my first memories.
+My parents took a trip along snowy roads in the South Island with my baby brother wrapped in swaddling.
 There were warm summer days with no parental supervision.
-I vividly recall a friend and I trying unsuccessfuly to set light to a green and grassy soccer field with matches because older boys had *dared* to play *soccer* on *our* field.
+I vividly recall a friend and I trying unsuccessfully to set light to a green and grassy soccer field with matches because older boys had *dared* to play *soccer* on *our* field.
 The bubbling and smelly mud of Rotorua still drifts across my eyes and nose sometimes.

 When I was four years old, we moved to Australia and I grew up there in an ‘English house’.
 I don’t mean the house was English, I mean my parents continued with their English lifestyle.
 We watched the FA Cup, cricket, and boxing (Cassius Clay originally).
 We watched English mysteries and comedies on TV.
-English friends came for dinner and sipped sherry (from an expensive bottle…that my dad regularly refilled from a cheap flagon).
-Mainly for this reason, I never felt like I was an Australian and as I grew up I wanted to go ‘home’, even though I had never lived there; I had only visited for 6 weeks when I was 12 years old.
+English friends came for dinner and sipped sherry (from an expensive bottle that my dad regularly refilled from a cheap flagon).
+I never felt like I was Australian and as I grew up I wanted to go ‘home’, even though I had never lived there; I had only visited for 6 weeks when I was 12 years old.

-In my mid-twenties, I left Australia for England and a long-standing penpal, and we married six months later.
-We lived in England and Australia, and also spent some time based out of Texas (I consulted around the USA).
+In my mid-twenties, I left Australia for England and a long-standing pen pal, and we married six months later.
+We lived in England and Australia, and also spent some time in the USA, which I flew around constantly on business.
 After that, it was Switzerland for a few years before moving here.

 The marriage had ups and downs like any other.
 Eventually, something ‘broke’ in my wife and she left the family in early 2011.
-I am now dad and sole guardian to our three girls.
-They’re all teenagers, all hormones, almost all of the time.
-You want them, just let me know; there are days I’d give it some serious thought!
+I became dad and sole guardian to our three girls.
+They were (when I started this blog) all teenagers, all hormones, almost all of the time.

 It took me most of 2011 to adjust and cope.
 But I did it.
 As the fourth quarter of 2011 dawned, I put the past behind me.
 The death of my father and a flying visit back to Australia for the funeral was just one more nail in the coffin of 2011, if you’ll excuse my indelicate reference.
 I started anew.
 I haven’t looked back since.
 Life is too interesting and rich to wallow in the past.
 My mind sees too many new things to do and learn to stay still or idle.

-So much has been written about dating in middle age (and I will mercilessly kill anyone who says I am already past “middle age”!).
+So much has been written about dating in middle age.
 The horrors of online dating, the weird and sometimes wonderful people, the challenges of finding a match rather than a limpet mine or a flitting fancy.
 My story is different than most because I found it relatively straight-forward.
 Perhaps because I am too, perhaps I was just lucky.
 I firmly believe that relationships are about finding the accommodations and adjustments that allow for a peaceful and happy coexistence and not just about finding someone who fits like a glove from the first moment.
 We’re older now and have our preferences and it takes time to make relationships work well.
 Chance play its part — there’s no way to know how many introductions and how many dates are required before happening on The One that works so very well.

-This blog includes posts about my split from 2011, but is now primarily a tale of our expanding family and its ongoing dramas.
-May your own lives be far more peaceful than mine!
+This blog includes posts about the split from 2011, but is now primarily a tale of a smaller family and its ongoing dramas.
+May your own lives be far more peaceful than mine…

 My writing style tends to the humorous, the dry, the warm.
 I see life in these shades and it’s reflected in my writing.
 Other than deliberately obfuscating facts or timelines to maintain some anonymity, I tell the truth.
 If I err, it is most likely unintentional, and please accept my apologies.